Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Theory

 in which we see that the contributions from $\hat{T}_{NP}$ will behave much the same as would those in multi-reference CC.
 Indeed, $\exp(\hat{T}_{NP})$ can be formally understood as acting on the Aufbau-suppressed, multi-determinant form set up by $\exp(-\hat{S}^\dagger)\exp(\hat{T}_P)\ket{\phi_0}$, even if, operationally, we group $\exp(-\hat{S}^\dagger)$ with $\hat{H}$ for computational expediency.
 Recognizing this parallel to multi-reference CC and aiming for a weak correlation treatment of similar quality to CCSD, we choose $\hat{T}_{NP}$ to contain all single and double excitations that have no primary indices.

 In choosing what to include in $\hat{T}_{P}$, we want to ensure that we have all singles and doubles relative to our reference $\ket{\psi_0}$.
 Although this choice goes a bit beyond that, we start by including all singles and doubles that have at least one primary index.
-We also include all triple excitations that both a) contain at least three primary indices and b) contain a primary single excitation.
+However, some of the double excitations relative to our reference $\ket{\psi_0}$ that involve excitations from hole or to particle orbitals are actually triple excitations relative to our formal reference $\ket{\phi _0}$,\cite{tuckman2023excited} so, taking inspiration from the active-space-based CC methods, \cite{piecuch1999coupled,oliphant1991multireference,piecuch1993state,piecuch2010active,shen2012combining,bauman2017combining,adamowicz2000new,lyakh2008generalization} we also include the small slice of triple excitations $\hat{T}_{3^{'}}$ that both a) contain at least three primary indices and b) contain a primary single excitation.
 The inclusion of these triples is not a cost concern, as they are only a small $O(ov^2)$ slice of all the triples.
 Putting it all together, our excitation operator is